CharithReddy101/drone_ros/README.md

-*Note:I will be updating the readme after the implementation of PID, AruCo and WayCon using ROS.*
+*Note:I will be updating the readme after the implementation of PID, AruCo and WhyCon using ROS.*